 There are four main variants of the colour puzzles, each one is different and they do progressively get harder (especially the memory game), but I really wanted a few more twists on the mechanics, more environmental puzzles, and a more difficult experience.
 But, saying that, I let my mother play the game and she loved it as it wasn’t too hard nor too easy for her (she loves the Artifex Mundi games for the same reason).
 So, there is a target audience out there for the game, but it may not be for the die-hard puzzle enthusiasts.
 Let’s look into it a bit deeper…

-When you name your game “The Pillar: Puzzle Escape” there’s two images which appear within your head; Pillars and Puzzles – thankfully this game has both in abundance!
+When you name your game “The Pillar: Puzzle Escape” there’s two images that appear within your head; Pillars and Puzzles – thankfully this game has both in abundance!
 Your objective in each of the levels is to simply activate and solve the puzzles on the pillars, which are hidden underground, and collect all of the pieces of a torn-up photograph (optional).
 It sounds easy enough, and it mostly is.
 However, despite the puzzles being on the ‘easy side’ in most instances, each level will easily take you around 30-45 minutes to complete depending on if you wish to look for the collectables and how fast you can solve the puzzles.

 Speaking of, what kind of puzzles will you face?
 The Witness presented us with a grid as you drew a line in various ways in order to connect two points or mimic things you see in the environment.
 The Pillar has you complete one of four puzzles which are presented upon a gird (similar to The Witness only you’re using the squares on the grid and not the lines) as well as looking at the environment for clues and solutions (insert “you can copy my homework but change it a little” meme here…)